This post is not like my usual content. This is not a how-to nor is it a product review or diary entry.

 There you go!
 Jihi Elephant is now a Millennial Blog.

-What do you think about the new logo and marketing strategy?
+What do you think of the new logo and marketing strategy?